Mumbaki (film): Plot

 In Banaue, Joseph's brother Jimmy is killed by men from Alimit while working as a tour guide.
 As they transport Jimmy’s corpse to Lidum, Joseph and Carlos encounter warriors led by Atiwan's son Daniel, leading to a battle.
 Joseph is shot by Daniel, but escapes with Carlos before passing out upon arriving at Lidum.
 Joseph hovers near death for several days before recovering, during which he dreams of entering the Ifugao spirit realm inhabited by his ancestors and their gods (baki) and beheads a warrior in combat who turns out to be himself.
 In Alimit, Felix deduces that Dolores still has feelings for Joseph after noticing her concern at hearing his condition.

 Nancy, concerned over Joseph's safety, persuades him to return to Manila and pursue their internship at Johns Hopkins University.
 But after being robbed, Nancy helps him obtain medicines to stop the epidemic and lets him return to Ifugao.
 Arriving at Felix's clinic, Joseph finds him in despair over the epidemic's spread and the escalation of the conflict, but revives his spirits when he shows him the medicines he had brought.
 Joseph arrives in Lidum and treats Ginoldang, who anoints him as the next mumbaki and dies shortly after Joseph ritually assumes the post.
 Joseph also sends medicines to Alimit through Felix.
 Among those healed is Dolores, who is moved by Joseph's deed.

-Aya, Carlos' girlfriend, visits Joseph's hut and makes love to him.
+Aya, Carlos' girlfriend, visits Joseph's hut and has sex with him.
 As she leaves, she is confronted by Carlos but are attacked and killed by Daniel, who beheads him as a trophy.
 Seeking to avenge their deaths and recover Carlos' head, Joseph leads an attack on Alimit.
 In the melee, Joseph kills Daniel, but Felix is fatally shot while trying to stop Joseph and Atiwan from killing each other.
 Realizing that their conflict has killed their friend, the two end their feud, restoring peace between their villages.
 Three years later, Dolores and Joseph, who has decided to remain in Ifugao to serve as a mumbaki and community doctor, cradle their newborn son.